Moni Osios Loukas

 The interior of the larger, Agios Loukas , is a glorious symphony of marble and mosaics, with icons by Michael Damaskinos, the 16th-century Cretan painter.
 In the main body of the church, the light is partially blocked by the ornate marble window decorations, creating striking contrasts of light and shade.
 Walk around the corner to find several fine frescoes that brighten up the crypt where St Luke is buried.

-To get here from Delphi, you can take the Livadia/Athens bus as far as the Distomo crossing (€2.10, 35 minutes, five daily), then walk or hitch the 2km to Distomo.
-Alternatively, taxis will get you to the monastery from Distomo (€20 return), Livadia (€30 return) or Delphi (€40 return); for an extra charge, the taxi will wait an hour at the monastery.
+To get here from Delphi, you can take the Livadia/Athens bus as far as the Distomo crossing (€2.10, 35 minutes, five daily).
+Taxis will get you to the monastery from Distomo (€20 return), Livadia (€30 return) or Delphi (€40 return).
+For an extra charge, the taxi will wait an hour at the monastery.
 Coming from Livadia, one daily bus heads to Moni Osios Loukas (€3.50, 30 minutes).